 - And all the other factors you need to consider

 You need to compare that to the available business model options that exist.
 Consider the pros and cons of each option and think about whether you want to focus on just one model or a combination of models, keeping in mind that more models you choose, the more complex your business will be.

 We are currently living off of my husband’s income entirely, so every penny that I make allows our family to invest and save that money so that we can retire sooner.
-The goal is to take my business income and buy investment properties that will provide us with both passive monthly income from renters, and equity from the increase in home values over time so that when we’re ready to build our dream home over the ocean, we’ll have the cash to do so.

 My main driver through this whole process was a desire for more passive income, or income that came in without a lot of effort on our part.
 Basically, we wanted to sit back, relax, and watch our bank accounts grow 🙂 Sounds dreamy, right?!
 Let’s talk more about that…

 Passive income is like the magical unicorn for many lifestyle entrepreneurs.
 It’s the idea that money will come in without much work on your part.
 In particular, that you’re opportunity to earn is not directly correlated to the amount of time and effort you put in.

 So even if you only ever work 20 hours per week, you could earn $10,000 / year or $100,000 / year, depending on how well you’ve set up your business (or how lucky you’ve been).